Transgender Rights: A Decades-long Struggle for EqualityWatch the video

 ARCHIVAL (FROM RALLY):

-JENNIFER FINNEY BOYLAN (CONTRIBUTING OPINION WRITER, NY TIMES): What’s shocking is not Bruce Jenner coming out, What’s shocking is the way people treat us.
+JENNIFER FINNEY BOYLAN (CONTRIBUTING OPINION WRITER, THE NEW YORK TIMES): What’s shocking is not Bruce Jenner coming out, What’s shocking is the way people treat us.

 ARCHIVAL (ABC, 20/20, 4-24-15):